mctata/ultimate_marketing_team/scripts/deployment/README.md

 ssh -i <ssh-key> <user>@<host> "cd <remote-dir> && ./scripts/deployment/fix_pgvector.sh"
 ```

+### Frontend Build

+If the frontend is not building correctly:
+- Ensure Node.js and npm are installed and up to date
+- Run `cd frontend && npm ci && npm run build` to test the build process
+- Check for any TypeScript errors with `npm run typecheck`
+- Verify the built files exist in `frontend/dist` directory

+### API Schemas

+If the API is failing with import errors:
+- Ensure the `src/schemas` directory exists and contains all required files
+- Check that `src/schemas/template.py` exists and has the correct class definitions
+- Verify the Dockerfile includes the schemas directory in the COPY commands

 ### Frontend Configuration

 If the frontend is not loading correctly, ensure that:
 - `frontend/.env.staging` exists in the deployment package
 - The API endpoint is correctly configured in the environment file
 - The frontend container has restarted after any configuration changes
+- The Dockerfile has the correct paths for copying frontend files
+- Nginx configuration is correctly set up for API proxying